 At a Company operational level, a quarterly Environmental Quality Management System (EQMS) review was held with the presence of the executive management team.
 The performance of the Company against targeted key performance indicators across a wide area of subjects was assessed in both a financial & non-financial manner.
 The Company held monthly project reviews and weekly executive team meetings whereby key Company operational decisions were made and noted.
 Throughout these various operational level reviews, the key stakeholders discussed and considered were employees, customers, suppliers, institutional bodies / external parties, the local community and the shareholder.

-The executive management team engaged with the employees in a number of different ways including the business connection forum which was a regular meeting held between employee representatives and management to address employee topics and concerns.
-The executive management team also engaged via quarterly staff updates, bi-weekly face to face staff meetings and regular email or intranet communication updates.
-The employees were also requested to take part in a Company survey with the aim of understanding their satisfaction levels across a number of factors within the Company.
-The results have been communicated and actions are being taken to address areas of employee concern.
+The executive management team continued to engage with the employees in a number of different ways including the business connection forum, which is a regular meeting held between employee representatives and management to address employee topics and concerns.
+The executive management team also engaged via quarterly staff updates, email and intranet communication updates.

 The Company update meetings were reintroduced on a monthly basis to provide general business updates including updates from project managers, business development and service functions.
 A number of social events were reintroduced such as the Lunar Pathfinder mission kick-off event and the Galileo launch celebration.

 The Company engaged with existing customers at project level and each project had an appointed project manager who interacted with each customer project manager throughout the year.
 The customer’s progress, schedule and overall satisfaction were closely monitored with resolution actions determined during monthly project reviews.
 The executive management team attended the monthly project reviews and endorsed the agreed actions in order to satisfy customers’ needs during the period.
 Resources were prioritised or reallocated as determined during the project reviews.